VerniersK/PRU_Digital_Waveform_Generator/README.md

     - 99.7633 % reliability at 25 MSPS
     - 97.4034 % reliability at 50 MSPS

 Furthermore, an external sampling clock pin is available at pin P9_26.
+The digital waveform generator has a 300 MB RAM memory available where modulation waveforms can be stored.
 Currently, the 4 output configuration is available in this repository.

 ## Project Installation